Cognigy/Documentation/docs/insights/glossary.md

 : A visual tool that displays data in a graphical format, making it easier to understand trends and patterns.
 Insights dashboards use various chart types such as bars, lines, and rings to present information effectively.

 _**Cognigy Insights**_
-: A powerful analytics platform for evaluating and enhancing the performance of Cognigy.AI virtual agents.
-It provides dynamic tools and key metrics across different dashboards to analyze customer interactions and improve virtual agent efficiency.
+: A powerful analytics platform for evaluating and enhancing the performance of Cognigy.AI AI Agents.
+It provides dynamic tools and key metrics across different dashboards to analyze customer interactions and improve AI Agent efficiency.
 For more information, read the [Cognigy Insights](overview.md) documentation.

 _**Conversation**_
-: A billable unit of interaction between a user and a virtual agent or a human agent.
+: A billable unit of interaction between a user and a AI Agent or a human agent.
 For more information about billed conversations, read the [Cognigy Billing](../ai/administer/billing.md) documentation.

 ## D